Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

 Map<String, List<User>>.
 In other words,

-groupBy divides our collection into multiple small collections: one for each key.
+groupBy divides our collection into multiple small collections: one for each unique key.
 This is how this function can be used to solve the above problems:

 These are good solutions.
 When we use